zuhairabs/portfolio/content/case-studies/004-dataset-builder.md

 ---
 title: Image Dataset Builder
-excerpt: A script to help you quickly build custom computer vision datasets for object classification, detection or segmentation.
+excerpt: This is a script to help you quickly build custom computer vision datasets for object classification, detection or segmentation.
+It relies on google_images_download package that scrapes images for each class you define.

 iframe: //www.youtube.com/embed/qXLvMr9mrP4/?modestbranding=1&showinfo=0&autohide=1&rel=0
 demo: //www.youtube.com/watch?v=qXLvMr9mrP4